DiscontinuedUpdate: Brooks Pureflow 7

 The Brooks PureFlow 6 uses standard measurements when it comes to the sizing scheme.
 It accommodates the regular preferences of runners.
 The available width profile for men and women is medium.
 It welcomes the runners who have medium sized feet.
 This shoe’s semi-curved shape mimics the natural curvature of the human foot.

-The outsole unit of the Brooks PureFlow 6 makes use of Blown Rubber.
+The outsole unit of the Brooks PureFlow 6 like its recent counterpart, the PureFlow 7, makes use of Blown Rubber.
 This material offers durable protection against surface abrasion, as well as traction for control over the asphalt.
 Placed in strategic sections of the external sole unit, it aims to extend the lifespan of the mid-sole foam by shielding it from the potentially damaging effects of continued use and surface contact.

 The main mid-sole component of the Brooks PureFlow 6 is the BioMoGo DNA LT.
 This cushioning unit is 10% lighter than the standard Brooks mid-sole foam, but it’s still responsive and long-lasting.
 It’s made of environmentally friendly materials and it’s capable of delivering a custom ride that’s tuned to the foot of the wearer.